kolatts/ChurnZero.Sdk/README.md

 *Note that until 1.x is formally released, all implementation is subject to change.
 Use at your own risk of refactoring.*

 ## Supported Direct Functionality
+Legend: ✅Supported ❌Not supported currently ⭕ Not applicable

 | API | Functionality | Basic Support | Custom Field Support
 |-|-|-|-|
 | HTTP | Setting Account Attributes (single) |✅|✅